TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab7.md

 You need to make sure that your program does not contain any other errors.

 For duplicate method definitions, you get an error for every definition of the same name.
-For missing method definitions, an error for every unresolved reference.
+For missing method definitions, you get an error for every unresolved reference.
-For overloaded method definitions, an error for every overloaded definition in the same class.
+For overloaded method definitions, you get an error for every overloaded definition in the same class.
-And for cyclic inheritance, an error for every class definition in the cycle.
+And for cyclic inheritance, you get an error for every class definition in the cycle.

 Interaction between names and types give rise to more complex cases.
 Unresolved references cause an error, but also cascade into the surrounding expression or statement, because the reference is untyped.